EthanRH11/Mini-Lang/README.md

-# Parser-Tokenizer
+# Mini-Lang

-**Parser-Tokenizer** is a C++ project designed to tokenize and parse a given input string or file.
-The project aims to break down text into meaningful components (tokens) and process them according to specific syntactical rules.
-It is a work in progress and currently under development.
+**Mini-Lang** is a C++ project designed to tokenize and parse a given input string or file.
+Using the Parsed AST Tree, a interperter, follows pre determined syntax rules and interprets the language.

 ## Table of Contents